josh-tf/cbv-pos/README.md

 The automatic build involves a number of steps including the creation of docker network and volumes, sourcing and deploying container images from [Docker Hub](https://hub.docker.com/r/joshtf/) and building the required dependencies (php, node) files.

-**Optional**: Enable ssl support via this guide on the wiki: [Enabling HTTPS/SSL on your install](https://github.com/josh-tf/cbvpos/wiki/Using-HTTPS-SSL-on-your-install)
+**Optional**: Enable ssl support via this guide on the wiki (not available for localhost): [Enabling HTTPS/SSL on your install](https://github.com/josh-tf/cbvpos/wiki/Using-HTTPS-SSL-on-your-install)

 ## Access the installation